martindube/presentations/2015-02-26_Hackerspace_Secure_a_webserver/README.md

 ## Description

-A presentation I did at Hackerspace of february 2015 featuring hardening on OpenBSD, nginx, php-fpm, chroots and good practices.
+A presentation I did at Hackerspace of February 2015 featuring hardening on OpenBSD, nginx, php-fpm, chroots and good practices.

 ## Misc